RosterElf Logo

 Rostering requirements

-• Minimum engagement: 3 hours per shift for casuals; 4 hours for part-time employees
+• Minimum engagement: 3 consecutive hours per engagement for both casuals and part-time employees

-• School students exception: Minimum 2 hours for students during school term (school days only)
+• School students exception: Minimum 2 hours for full-time secondary school students working after-school shifts during school term (school days only)

 • Maximum shift: 10 hours (ordinary hours) or 12 hours including reasonable overtime